hasanmoudud/geocompr/main.md

 Before considering 'geoalgorithms', it is worth taking a brief detour to understand how algorithms relate to scripts and functions which are covered next.

 The word algorithm comes from Baghdad when, in the 9^th^ Century AD, an early maths book was published called *Hisab al-jabr w’al-muqabala*.
-The book was translated into Latin and became so popular that the author Al-Khwarizmi "was immortalized as a scientific term: Al-Khwarizmi became Alchoarismi, Algorismi and, eventually, algorithm" [@bellos_alex_2011].^[
+The book was translated into Latin and became so popular that the author Muḥammad ibn Mūsā [al-Khwārizmī](https://en.wikipedia.org/wiki/Muhammad_ibn_Musa_al-Khwarizmi) "was immortalized as a scientific term: Al-Khwarizmi [sic] became Alchoarismi, Algorismi and, eventually, algorithm" [@bellos_alex_2011].^[
 The book's title was also influential, forming the basis of the word *algebra*.
 ]